From the Executive Director

 As a nonprofit, CREST’s programming is made possible by people like you.
 We hope you will select CREST as a worthy organization to support as this year comes to a close.
 Make your tax-deductible donation today to invest in our work to address tourism in a changing climate and develop sustainable solutions for tourism destinations, businesses, and travelers.
 In this moment of crisis for our planet and its people, responsible travel is more important than ever.
 Wishing you a happy holiday season and all the best in the new year.

 Gregory Miller, Ph.D.

-CREST is grateful to our World Tourism Day Forum sponsors for making this event possible.
-Building on the forum’s momentum, we look forward to releasing an Impact Tourism Handbook in 2020, featuring how-to case studies from many of the World Tourism Day Forum speakers, along with other best-practice leaders.
+Want to help continue the conversation on how the tourism industry can responsibly give back to the places we love?
+In 2020, CREST looks forward to releasing an Impact Tourism Handbook, featuring how-to case studies from many of the World Tourism Day Forum speakers, along with other best-practice leaders.
 To discuss opportunities to support this project, contact Samantha Bray.

 *Denotes Platinum Sponsorship, which means that the donor has committed to supporting CREST auctions for a period of five years to fund responsible travel research and development.

 CREST Program & Research Intern Cassie McCabe spent years traveling around the world before pursuing her Master’s degree from the University of South Florida’s Patel College of Global Sustainability.
 In this essay, Cassie examines the sustainability of backpacking and shares her own experiences as a backpacker in Europe, Southeast Asia, and Latin America.